ZiplineGun/TSK-FAT-AutoRecover/README.md

 # TSK-FAT-AutoRecover
-A wrapper tool for FAT extraction and recovery using [Sleuth Kit](https://www.sleuthkit.org/).
+A wrapper tool for FAT extraction and recovery using [The Sleuth Kit](https://www.sleuthkit.org/).
+> The Sleuth Kit® is a collection of command line tools and a C library that allows you to analyze disk images and recover files from them.

 ## Features
 - Scans all sectors in a disk image to detect FAT BPBs.
-- Then passes the detected offsets to `tsk_recover`, a file system recovery tool included in the open-source Sleuth Kit, to extract files.
+- Then passes the detected offsets to `tsk_recover`, a file system recovery tool included in the The Sleuth Kit, to extract files.
-- Supported file systems: FAT12/16/32, exFAT
+- Supported filesystems: FAT12/16/32, exFAT
 - To better detect non-standard FAT BPBs:
   - The initial 3-byte bootstrap code is ignored during detection.
   - The tool prioritizes the `BS_FilSysType` field over `CountOfClusters` when determining the FAT type.